yakosti/rapidnet/src/applications/firewall/README.md

 ### English

-If `trustedControllerMemory` records a host, in the past, Switch must have forwarded Controller a packet from a trusted host, destined for an untrusted host
+If `trustedControllerMemory` records a host, in the past, Switch must have forwarded Controller a packet from a trusted host

 ### Logic

 ```
 forall trustedControllerMemory(Controller, Switch, Host)
   ->
-  exists Host, PktIn(Switch, Src, Tport, Host)
+  exists Host, PktIn(Switch, Src, SrcPort, Host)
+  AND SrcPort = TRUSTED_PORT
 ```